ghattisu/AC215_Bloodwise/fine-tuning-sg/README.md

 Fine-tuned LLM Response:

-An LDL cholesterol level of 160 mg/dL is considered **high** and puts you at an increased risk for heart disease.
-The ideal LDL level is below 100 mg/dL.
-A level between 100-129 mg/dL is considered near optimal/borderline high, and anything above 130 mg/dL is high.
-At 160 mg/dL you are significantly above the healthy range.
+An LDL cholesterol level of 160 mg/dL is considered high, placing you at increased risk for heart disease.
+Ideally, LDL cholesterol should be below 100 mg/dL.
+Levels above 160 mg/dL significantly increase your risk of developing atherosclerosis (plaque buildup in arteries), which can lead to heart attack or stroke.

-It's crucial to talk to your doctor about this.
-They can discuss lifestyle changes you can make and whether medication is necessary to lower your LDL cholesterol and reduce your risk of heart disease.
-They may also want to order additional tests to assess your overall cardiovascular health.
-Don't attempt to self-treat.
+Do not attempt to self-treat.
+This result requires discussion with your doctor or a healthcare professional.
+They will:

+- Evaluate your overall cardiovascular risk: Your LDL level is one piece of the puzzle.
+Other factors like age, family history, blood pressure, HDL cholesterol, triglycerides, smoking status, and existing health conditions are also crucial.
+- Recommend lifestyle modifications: This may include a heart-healthy diet lower in saturated and trans fats, increased physical activity, and weight management if needed.
+- Discuss medication options: Depending on your overall risk profile and response to lifestyle changes, your doctor might recommend medication, such as statins, to lower your LDL cholesterol.

+It's important to get personalized advice and develop a plan tailored to your individual circumstances.
+Schedule an appointment with your doctor to discuss these results.

 ```

 If you go to [Vertex AI Tuning](https://console.cloud.google.com/vertex-ai/studio/tuning) you can view all the detail from training.